 Apple vs Samsung

-Prediction: Samsung already has the largest smartphone handset market share and this lead will continue to grow.
+Prediction: Samsung already have the largest smartphone handset market share and this lead will continue to grow.
 The iPad will lose some market share to Samsung tablets in 2012, but most importantly we believe Samsung will win this battle of patents against Apple.

 Will Three Become Two?